Taggle: Combining Overview and Details in Tabular Data Visualizations: Visualization and Interaction Design

 \subsection{Combining Columns}

-Giving the users the possibility to flexibly combine columns (\ref{req:combining}) supports a wide range of tasks.
-The user can interactively create combined columns either by dragging existing ones on an empty container or by dragging one column onto another.
+Giving users the ability to flexibly combine columns supports various tasks.
+Users can interactively create combined columns by dragging either existing ones on an empty container or one column onto another.
 The possible combinations are specific to the data type of the column.

 The most basic combined column is a \textbf{nested column}, shown in Figure~\ref{fig:combining} (a) and (e).
 It encloses multiple individual columns by adding a joint header above all columns contained.
 Nested multiple columns are useful for creating semantic groups.
-It is the most flexible column combiner that works for all types and can mix columns of different types.
+The nested column is the most flexible column combiner that works for all types and can mix columns of different types.

 Taggle also enables users to create \textbf{stacked columns}~\cite{gratzl_lineup:_2013, carenini_valuecharts:_2004} by combining two or multiple numerical columns to create a weighted sum of the items and where the individual contributions are represented as \textit{stacked bars} (see Figure~\ref{fig:combining} (b)).
 Users can interactively change the weights of individual columns by adapting their widths.
 Stacked columns can be used to create a ``score'', which, in turn, can be used to create rankings.
 Aggregate representations for stacked columns are shown as box plots, where the values feeding the box plots are the weighted sums of the composing values.